tomkat-cr/genericsuite-basecamp/docs/index.md

 The GenericSuite is a frontend and backend set of utilities made with ReactJS and Python to help develop Apps faster.

-It's composed by a **GenericSuite Core** is the code base all the suite elements, like extensions and plug-ins.
+It's composed by a **GenericSuite Core**, which is the core for all the suite elements, and extensions like the GenericSuite AI.

 <img
     align="right"